MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

   > [!NOTE]
   > The Priority value for route "Other +1" doesn’t matter in this case because there is only one route that matches the pattern +1 XXX XXX XX XX.
 If a user makes a call to +1 324 567 89 89 and both sbc5.contoso.biz and sbc6.contoso.biz are unavailable, the call is dropped.

 The following table summarizes the configuration using three voice routes.
-In this example, all three routes are part of the same PSTN Usage "US and Canada".
-All routes are associated with the PSTN Usage "US and Canada" and the PSTN Usage is associated with the Voice Routing Policy "US Only."
+In this example, all three routes are part of the same PSTN usage "US and Canada".
+All routes are associated with the PSTN usage "US and Canada" and the PSTN usage is associated with the Voice Routing Policy "US Only."

 |**PSTN usage**|**Voice route**|**Number pattern**|**Priority**|**SBC**|**Description**|
 |:-----|:-----|:-----|:-----|:-----|:-----|